 Domestic & Stock bores are for household use, watering of stocks and pets, and watering of a kitchen garden up to 0.4 ha., and may not be used for irrigation or commercial purposes.
 If you need a bore for Domestic & Stock purposes you can apply online immediately and get approval within a few minutes in most cases.

-Observation bores are very different to Investigation bores.
 Observation bores are constructed for ongoing observation purposes, they may be retained after the drilling rig is removed from the site to facilitate monitoring and/or samples.
 This option is only available to businesses that we have set up as a service provider in the Victorian Water Register.

 A user guide with some hints and tips is available below.